 Teachers: Chris Turner, Steve McKisic & Jim LaBerge

 The Gospel Project is a three year chronological Bible study, looking at God’s plan to rescue His people from sin and death.
-This semester’s studies are in 1–2 Kings, Isaiah, the Prophets, and 2 Chronicles.
+This semester’s studies are in Daniel, Ezra, Esther, Nehemiah, and Malachi.

 This class is for anyone interested in enriching their life through a practical, application-focused study of the Book of Acts.
 The Gospel continues to thrive in Nashville and around the world.
 This class will provide insights into how our Christian lives can thrive, also.
 We will periodically have interactive sessions on missions, community service, and compassion ministry, as well as reports from Grace members returning from short-term mission trips.